 Gibbons said the extradition process will be determined in Switzerland, but said authorities are ready to move forward with Polanski's sentencing process, depending on what happens in Zurich.

-Polanski's lawyers tried this year to have the charges thrown out, but a judge in Los Angeles rejected the request.
-However, Los Angeles Superior Court Judge Peter Espinoza left the door open to reconsider his ruling if Polanski shows up in court.
+In doing so, Los Angeles Superior Court Judge Peter Espinoza left the door open to reconsider his ruling if Polanski shows up in court.

 But the original judge in the case, who is now dead, first sent the director to maximum-security prison for 42 days while he underwent psychological testing.
 Then, on the eve of his sentencing, the judge told attorneys he was inclined to send Polanski back to prison for another 48 days.